 Again on the

 t2.nano instance, do the following:

-This will create a VPC named
+This will have created a VPC named

 firesim and a security group named